Mike Mazurki

-Mike Mazurki (December 25, 1907 – December 9, 1990, born Markiian Yulianovych Mazurkevych) (Note: Маркіян Юліанович Мазуркевич) was a Ukrainian-American actor and professional wrestler who appeared in more than 142 films.
+Mike Mazurki (December 25, 1907 – December 9, 1990, born Markiian Yulianovych Mazurkevych) (Note: Маркіян Юліанович Мазуркевич) was a Ukrainian-American actor and professional wrestler who appeared in dozens of films.
 Although educated as an attorney, his hulking 6 ft 5 in (196 cm) presence, craggy face, and croaking voice had him often typecast as brainless athletes, tough guys, thugs, and gangsters.
 Memorable roles included Moose Malloy in Murder, My Sweet (1944), Splitface in Dick Tracy (1945), Yusuf in Sinbad the Sailor (1947), and "The Strangler" in Night and the City (1950).
 He was the founder and first president of the Cauliflower Alley Club.

 Early years

 Mazurki was born Markiian Yulianovych Mazurkevych in the village of Kupczyńce (in present-day Kupchyntsi, Ternopil Raion), near what was then Tarnopol, Galicia, Austria-Hungary (now Ternopil, Ukraine).

 Mazurki attended high school at the LaSalle Institute in Troy, New York.
 Upon graduation, he changed his name to "Mike".
 He played football and basketball at Manhattan College, where he graduated with a Bachelor of Arts degree in 1930.

 After earning his bachelor's degree, Mazurki graduated from Fordham Law School and became an attorney.
 He later said he took up professional wrestling because he could earn around ten times what he could as a lawyer.
 Mazurki was also a professional football and basketball player.